Expert Fibroid Removal in Southern California

 The most common methods of fibroid removal are:

 Your doctor will explain each recommended procedure with you, including the goals, risks, and benefits.
 Recommendations will take into consideration the size of your fibroids, how many you have, your age, and your reproductive goals.
-Your lifestyle and personal preferences are important.
+Your lifestyle and personal preferences are also important.
 Ask questions and share any concerns.
 Dignity Health Southern California doctors are here to listen and address your specific needs.

 Most women need a few weeks to fully recover from fibroid removal.
 Full recovery after hysterectomy takes three to six weeks.
 The time you need to heal will depend on your procedure and overall health.